 A low but continuous slip of carbon dioxide is just as dangerous as a significant breakthrough at the end of the cycle, because it indicates that air contaminants such as acetylene, other hydrocarbons, and moisture are also bypassing the adsorber beds.
 If the level of a continuous slip reaches 0.2 ppm/v to 0.5 ppm/v of carbon dioxide (according to the detection capability of the analyzer), the plant supplier should be consulted immediately.
-In no circumstances should the plant continue to be operated for an extended period under these conditions.
+The plant shall not operate for an extended period under these conditions.

-In the case of REVEX or regenerator plants, control the midpoint and cold-end temperatures of the exchanger to ensure that the exchanger correctly removes carbon dioxide and moisture.
+In the case of REVEX or regenerator plants, the midpoint and cold-end temperatures of the exchanger shall be controlled to ensure that the exchanger correctly removes carbon dioxide and moisture (for more details about temperature control of Revex Plant see [1]).
 If severe upset conditions persist, a more frequent change of rich liquid adsorbers should be considered in order to prevent a buildup of carbon dioxide in the sump liquid.

-7.2 Proper Reboiler Operations
+7.2 Proper reboiler operations

-Today's designers of air separation plants offer several technologies for reboilers.
-These include:
+Current design of air separation plants offers two main technologies for reboilers: